Information security standards: NIST Cybersecurity Standards

 The National Institute of Standards and Technology (NIST), a U.S. federal agency under the Department of Commerce, plays a central role in developing and maintaining cybersecurity standards, guidelines, and best practices.
 Initially created to ensure the security of federal information systems, NIST's standards have become globally influential, serving as foundational references for cybersecurity programs across industries and countries.

 NIST's approach emphasizes a risk-based methodology, focusing on five core functions: Identify, Protect, Detect, Respond, and Recover.
 These principles form the backbone of many of its guidelines and frameworks, enabling organizations to assess and manage cybersecurity risks effectively.
 While federal agencies are mandated to comply with NIST standards, private organizations across finance, healthcare, manufacturing, and other sectors often adopt them voluntarily due to their clarity, flexibility, and comprehensiveness.

 The NIST Cybersecurity Framework (CSF)

 One of NIST's most influential contributions is the Cybersecurity Framework (CSF), first published in 2014 and updated in 2024 (CSF 2.0).
 Developed in response to growing cyber threats and the need for standardized practices, the CSF provides a risk-based approach to managing cybersecurity risks.
-It is structured around five core functions: Identify, Protect, Detect, Respond, and Recover, each representing a critical phase in cybersecurity risk management.
+It is structured around six core functions: Govern, Identify, Protect, Detect, Respond, and Recover, each representing a critical phase in cybersecurity risk management.

 The CSF serves as a universal guide, designed to be adaptable across organizations of all sizes and sectors.
 Its adoption extends far beyond U.S. federal agencies, with companies worldwide leveraging the framework to improve their cybersecurity resilience.